Marco Kurz: Managerial career

 After managing SC Pfullendorf, Kurz returned to 1860 Munich as a manager for the second team (Regionalliga Süd).
 In March 2007, he was promoted to head coach of the first team.
 1860 Munich sacked Kurz in February 2009.

 Kurz joined 1.
 FC Kaiserslautern in June 2009.
 He won promotion to the Bundesliga for the club in 2010.
 The subsequent 2010–11 season was changeable and most of the time, FCK was threatened by relegation, but eventually they finished a sensational seventh in the German top flight—their best finish in the bundesliga since 1998–99, when they finished fifth.
 2011–12 was much worse, with Kaiserslautern occupying a relegation berth virtually all season.
 As a result, Kaiserslautern parted ways with coach Kurz on 20 March 2012.

-On 18 December 2012, it was announced by Bundesliga side 1899 Hoffenheim that Kurz would be the new head coach for the second half of the 2012–13 season, when Hoffenheim faced the threat of relegation.
+On 18 December 2012, it was announced by Bundesliga side TSG Hoffenheim that Kurz would be the new head coach for the second half of the 2012–13 season, when Hoffenheim faced the threat of relegation.
 Hoffenheim were not able to emerge from the drop zone and decided to fire Kurz on 2 April 2013.
 Then, Kurz was manager of Ingolstadt 04 between 9 June 2013 and 30 September 2013.

 He was named the head coach of Fortuna Düsseldorf on 23 December 2015.
 After scoring four points in seven games, Kurz was sacked on 13 March 2016.

 On 16 June 2017, Kurz was appointed head coach of A-League club Adelaide United.
 He won his first competitive match as manager for Adelaide United on 9 August 2017 in the round of 32 of the FFA Cup defeating the Newcastle Jets 1–0.
 He made his A-League managerial debut on 8 October 2017 against Wellington Phoenix with the result being a draw at 1–1.
 Kurz helped Adelaide reach the final of the 2017 FFA Cup against Sydney FC on 21 November 2017 after defeating Western Sydney Wanderers 2–1 in the semi-finals; they went on to lose 1–2 after extra time.
 In 2018, Kurz led Adelaide United to their second FFA Cup triumph, defeating Sydney FC 2–1.

 On 28 June 2019, Kurz was appointed manager of A-League side Melbourne Victory on a two-year deal, after their previous manager, Kevin Muscat, stepped down.

 In January 2020, after six months in the role, Kurz was dismissed by Melbourne Victory; this was the third-fastest coaching dismissal in A-League history.
 Kurz left having managed the Victory for just 13 matches, for four wins, three draws and six losses; the six defeats were the most losses the Victory had suffered after 13 games of a season.
 At the time of his dismissal, Victory were sixth in the league with 15 points, their equal-lowest points tally after 13 games alongside the 2007–08 and 2011–12 seasons.
 He was replaced by Victory assistant coach Carlos Pérez Salvachúa.